Genetics

 Through this amazing process supported by the nurturing environment of our mother’s womb, most of us end up the right shape with all our organs in place and functioning as they should.

 Our DNA is found in the centre (nucleus) of each cell in our body.
 It is packaged into chromosomes just as a large book comes in volumes.
 There are 23 pairs of chromosomes, 46 in total, in each chromosome the DNA is organised into genes.
 Your chromosomes contain about 20,000 genes.
-Each gene contains the information needed for a cell to perform a particular task,
+Each gene contains the information needed for a cell to perform a particular task.

 How does something so small contain all the instructions to make your whole body and keep it working?
 That is answered in the chemical makeup of DNA.
 If you think of your genome (all your chromosomes) as the book that makes you, then the genes are the words that make up the story.
 The cells use the information in the genetic instruction to make proteins, which do most of the real work in the body.
 The DNA in your genes tells the cell what amino acids (the building blocks of protein) to put together to make the particular protein coded for by each gene.
 There are only 4 different letters that make up the genetic instructions; these “letters” are called DNA bases: adenine (A), guanine (G), cytosine (C), and thymine (T).
 It’s hard to believe that an alphabet with only four letters can make something as wonderful and complex as a person!